SpatioRex/100-days-of-code/rules.md

 # Rules of the 100 Days Of Code Challenge

 ## Main Commitment
- 1. I will code for at least an hour
+ 1. I will code for at least an hour a day.
- 2. I will workout
+ 2. I will workout everyday.
- 3. No Social Media (for atleast 30 days)
+ 3. No Social Media (for atleast 30 days).
- 4. I will journal
+ 4. I will journal my experiences throughout the 100 days.
- *FOR THE NEXT 100 DAYS*

 #### Start Date